Do you want to learn how to be less sensitive to criticism?

 There will always be things you take pride in, like your work or your hobbies.
 You’ve probably built yourself into a daily routine that you can handle like a rock star.
 The things you love to do and what you know you’re good at will build up your self-esteem like nothing else — which is why it can be so hard to hear criticism about it.

 Criticism can be given on many different levels.
-Sometimes it comes across as a passing comment that your hair would look better in long curls instead of a ponytail.
+Sometimes it comes across as a passing comment that your hair would look better short than long.
 Other times, it’s criticism about what you love or what you think you’re great at.
 That’s when it’s hardest to hear — when it’ll really hurt your heart.

 The goal is to be able to hear this criticism and not take it personally, but that’s much easier said than done.
 Overcoming critics and being a stronger person for it will take some time, but it’s possible to achieve.
 Here’s how to be less sensitive about criticism, so you can take it in stride and keep moving forward.